Ahsharah/simple-react-application/README.md

-# My First React Journey! 🚀
+# First React Journey! 🚀

 Hey there!
 Welcome to my React application project.
 This was my first deep dive into React, and wow, what a learning experience!
 Let me share what I learned while building this.